o2346/auditor/configservice/_cavt/README.md

-# Configservice Aggregated Non-compliant Transmitter
+# Configservice Aggregated Noncompliant Transmitter

 Sends noncompliant items which violates against config rule, to Slack channel

-This is developed with [sam]() and based on a following selection from the tool:
+This is developed with [sam](https://aws.amazon.com/serverless/sam/) and based on a following selection from the tool:

 >
 > AWS quick start application templates: